 About the Case

-On March 13, 2010 at approximately 10:00 p.m., 23-year-old Gregory Hart drove his Ford Mustang from his home in Dedham, Massachusetts to the apartment of a friend in Providence, Rhode Island.
-From there, Greg and friends William McClendon, Zachary Piwko, and Piwko’s girlfriend, Megan O’Keefe, took a cab to the the Red Room nightclub (later called Saints and Sinners, but now closed) to celebrate Greg’s new job.
-He had graduated with honors in 2009 from University of Massachusetts and this was going to be his first job in the real world.
+On March 13, 2010, at approximately 10:00 p.m., 23-year-old Gregory Hart drove his Ford Mustang from his home in Dedham, Massachusetts, to the apartment of a friend in Providence, Rhode Island.
+From there, Greg and friends William McClendon, Zachary Piwko, and Piwko’s girlfriend, Megan O’Keefe, took a cab to the Red Room nightclub (later called Saints and Sinners, but now closed) to celebrate Greg’s new job.
+He had graduated with honors in 2009 from the University of Massachusetts, which would be his first job in the real world.

 At some point, a disturbance of some kind broke out at the bar, according to a police report.
 It is unknown what this disturbance was about.

 According to phone records, Greg had an eight-minute conversation with McClendon at 1:10 a.m.
 Greg disappeared shortly after.
-It is unknown what the conversation was about or what the disturbance at the bar was because the trio of friends refused to speak about that night, and still do.
+It is unknown what the conversation was about or the bar’s disturbance because the trio of friends refused to speak about that night, and still do.
 However, they did say that Greg walked out of the bar at 1:40 a.m. without any explanation.
 They assumed he walked to nearby IHOP, but his brother later said he would only do that in the summer when it was warm.

-Greg’s family said it was very unlikely that Greg was intoxicated that night as he rarely had more than three drinks.
+Greg’s family said it was improbable that Greg was intoxicated that night as he rarely had more than three drinks.
 Greg’s family believes this case is being covered-up by the Providence Police Department.

 At the time of Greg’s disappearance, the Red Room, located at 1 Fox Place in Providence, was owned by Rebecca Carroll.
 Her husband is Detective Sean Carroll of the Providence Police Department.
 Detective Mark Sacco, also with Providence PD, owned the land the bar sat on.
 Sacco was the first detective investigating Greg’s case, which his family felt was a conflict of interest because he owned property where the bar sat.